 - Health Care Professionals seeking information on helping others quit

-If you are ready to set a quit date, you will speak to a Cessation Counsellor during a series of arranged calls which will provide you with information and support on quitting smoking.
+If you are ready to set a quit date, you will speak to a Quit Counsellor during a series of arranged calls which will provide you with information and support on quitting smoking.
 Any information you discuss is completely confidential.
 Here is what to expect on callbacks:

 Call #1: On your first scheduled call, your Counsellor will assess your readiness to quit, and if you are ready to quit they will help you pick a quit date, and help establish a quit plan that includes tips and tools to get you ready.
 You will also discuss whether quit smoking medications are a possibility.
 Your Counsellor will schedule the second call for a time that works with your schedule.